- About Us

 Executive Vice President Florence Chang joined MultiCare Health System in 2006.
 She came to MultiCare from Dearborn Advisors, LLC, where she served as senior vice president and partner.
 She has 20 years of health care information technology experience.
 She earned a Bachelor of Science Degree in Medical Technology from California State University, Dominguez Hills.
 She is a licensed Clinical Laboratory Scientist (CLS) and holds an American Society of Clinical Pathologists License (ASCP).
 She also holds a Master of Business Administration degree from Pepperdine University.

-Senior Vice President of Community Services Lois I. Bernstein joined MultiCare in 1998.
+Senior Vice President, Community Services Lois I. Bernstein joined MultiCare in 1998.
 Prior to joining MultiCare, she worked in similar positions at Scripps Health and Scripps Mercy Hospital in San Diego and University of California, San Diego Medical Center.
 Lois received her Bachelor of the Arts in Communications from Michigan State University and a Master of Science in Rehabilitation from San Diego State University.
 She also holds a Master of Business Administration degree from the University of California, Irvine.
+She serves on the Tacoma-Pierce County Chamber of Commerce Board of Directors, University of Washington Tacoma Milgard School of Business Advisory Board, Crystal Judson Family Justice Center Executive Board, Broadway Center for the Performing Arts Board of Directors, City of Tacoma Financial Sustainability Task Force and the Washington State Hospital Association Public Policy Advisory Group.

 Senior Vice President, Strategy and Business Development Theresa M. Boyle, Ms. Boyle is the Senior Vice President of Strategy and Business Development for MultiCare Health System.
 Her previous experience includes twenty-one years with Group Health Cooperative of Puget Sound in various progressive management capacities culminating as Executive Director, Strategy and Planning, 2004 – 2008 and Executive Director, Market Development and Analysis, 1997 – 2004.
 Over the past twenty years Ms. Boyle’s leadership abilities and experience have resulted in numerous accomplishments in marketing and communications, strategic planning, business planning and development initiatives.
 Ms. Boyle received a Master in Business Administration degree from Seattle University in 1991 and a Bachelor of Arts in Business Administration from the University of Puget Sound in 1984.
 She serves as the Vice President of the Habitat for Humanity board of directors and is a member of the Emergency Food Network board.

-Senior Vice President of Human Potential Sarah M. Horsman joined MultiCare in 2002.
-Her experiences in organizational effectiveness and human resources include senior management positions with the Allina Health System in Minneapolis; Bridge Medical, Inc., in Solana Beach, California; and the Mayo Clinic in Scottsdale, Arizona.
+Senior Vice President, Human Potential Sarah M. Horsman joined MultiCare in 2002.
+Her experiences in organizational effectiveness and human resources include senior management positions with the Allina Health System in Minneapolis; Bridge Medical Inc., in Solana Beach, Calif.; and the Mayo Clinic in Scottsdale, Ariz..
 She received her undergraduate degree in nursing from Creighton University and a Master of Arts degree in Adult and Continuing Education from the University of Minnesota.
 She also holds a Master of Science degree in Organization Development from Pepperdine University.

 Senior Vice President, Quality H. Lester Reed, MD, first came to MultiCare Health System in 2001 as Associate Medical Director of the MultiCare Medical Group, where he eventually became Medical Director.
 He left MultiCare in 2004 to become a Clinical Director for a public health agency in New Zealand and returned to MultiCare in 2005.
 Dr. Reed was promoted to Vice President of Medical Affairs, for Acute Care, in 2007 and to senior Vice President for Quality in 2010.
 He received his medical degree from the University of Kentucky and completed his internal medicine residency and an endocrinology and metabolism fellowship at the National Naval Medical Center in Bethesda, Maryland.
 He has published over 35 peer-reviewed manuscripts and is a teacher and practitioner.
 He has held positions with Walter Reed Army Medical Center and Madigan Army Medical Center.
 He has served as the U.S. representative to the Scientific Committee for Antarctic Research, is a current registrant of the Medical Council of New Zealand, a Fellow of the American College of Physicians and is a Clinical Associate Professor of Medicine at the University of Washington.
 Dr. Reed has presented nationally for the American College of Healthcare Executives, served as the Co-Chair of the Tacoma-Pierce County Tier 3 Pandemic Flu Response Task Force and a Board Member for Pierce County Project Access.